ajk77/jmir-2019/README.md

 The code was run using Python 3.7.3.
 See jmir-2019/freeze.txt for full environmental setup.

+If reproducing the analysis:
+* Prerequisites for running jmir-2019/Scripts/overall_model_performance_2019Oct01.py
+    * See jmir-2019/freeze.txt for full environmental setup

+If you want to reproduce the full experiment:
+* Please contact the authors to discuss access to a transormed version of the de-identified patient data they used.

 * Prerequisites for running jmir-2019/Scripts/driver_assemble_feature_matrix_2019sep29.py
     * First view and download download PatientPy (https://github.com/ajk77/PatientPy)
     * The data stored in the jmir-2019/complete_feature_files_* folders is the output of PatientPy/create_feature_vectors.py